patteeraL/ML-loan-classification/README.md

 # ML-loan-classification-
-a loan classification using Machine Learning
+A loan classification using Machine Learning